I’m running for this office because nothing is more important for Arizona's long-term success than our public education system.

 Business as usual isn’t going to cut it anymore.

 Jonathan Gelbart has always aimed high.
 Growing up in a middle-class family in northwest Phoenix, he studied hard throughout his years in public school, graduating second in his class of 400 at Barry Goldwater High School.
-He then became his school's first graduate to ever attend Stanford University.
 At Stanford, he wrote and served as an editor for the Stanford Review conservative newspaper and was elected president and treasurer of the Alpha Epsilon Pi fraternity.
 He earned a master's degree in engineering, together with his bachelor's degree, in four and a half years.

 After graduating, he came home to Arizona and settled in Tempe with the goal of making an impact on the state education system that he had experienced first-hand.
 He soon joined BASIS Charter Schools, where he was the Director of Charter School Development for more than three years.
 During that time, Jonathan managed the development of 15 BASIS campuses, including U.S. News and World Report's number one, best high school in America for 2017 and 2018.